Create a multi-cluster application

 Path

-The relative path to the application's YAML manifest files in the Git repository.
+Relative path to the application's YAML manifests in the Git repository.

 manifests/helm/echo-server